Things you should know:

 How much melatonin should my child take?

 If your child’s paediatrician or sleep specialist has prescribed melatonin, the dose will depend on your child’s age.
 A young child needs less than an older child.
-Amounts may vary from 0.5 mg to 6 mg.
-There does not seem to be any reason to take more than this.
-All forms of melatonin need a doctor's prescription in Australia.
-The most common preparation in Australia is 2 mg in a tablet form and this is available from chemists with a prescription.
-It is a slow release form to last all through the night.
-This is much like the melatonin that occurs naturally.
+Amounts may vary from 0.5 mg to 5 mg.
+In most cases these amounts of melatonin will be sufficient, but in certain situations, your doctor may prescribe higher doses.
+All forms of melatonin administered to children need a doctor’s prescription in Australia.
+The most common preparation in Australia is 2 mg in a tablet form and this is available for children from chemists with a prescription.
+It is a slow-release form to last all through the night.
+Slow-release melatonin is much like the melatonin that occurs naturally.
+This slow-release form of melatonin has shown to be particularly effective in improving sleep in children with autism spectrum disorder (See our Autism in Children and Sleep fact sheet).
 Melatonin is also available on prescription in liquid form or in immediate/rapid release tablet form from compounding pharmacies.
-Rapid release formulation can also be achieved by crushing the Circadin tablet form of melatonin which is obtained on prescription.
+Rapid release formulation can also be achieved by crushing the Circadin tablet form of melatonin which is obtained on prescription for children.

 When should my child take it?